Azalea9X/portfolio_2024/README.md

 Hi!
 I am an aspiring full-stack developer, right now I am learning the fundamentals of JavaScript and React, with using SQL and MySQL as my database stack.
-I use some AI for help, mainly, I am following along with the Head First book on JavaScript, for their battleship project and using various extremely useful tips in my other projects.
+I use some AI for help, mainly, and I borrow code from various git repos as well.

 My tech stack: HTML, CSS, JS, NodeJS, Express, ReactJS,  SQL, MySQL, SailsJS.

+I have borr